intersel/Blapy/README.md

   * **replace**: if the container-name is found from the external content, the inner content of the external content should replace the current Blapy block content.
   * **json**: the content of the current container is considered to be a template.
  If the container-name is found, then it is considered that the external content is a json object or an array of json objects.
  These json objects will be applied on the template.
-Theses parameters complete the json configuration:
+Theses parameters allows the json configuration:
       * **data-blapy-template-file**: defines a template file name where to get the template if the container is empty
       * **data-blapy-template-wrap**: once the json data are rendered, it is possible to wrap the result by giving the wrap html tag (ex: "```<table>```")
       * **data-blapy-template-init**: a file name that contains a json data blapy block to use to initialize the block